veloslab/ansible-ee/collections/hashicorp/roles/consul/README.md

 Role Variables
 --------------

+`consul_version` - String, version of consul that should be installed.
+Default is '*'

 `consul_server` - Boolean, determines if consul agent should be set up as server or client

 `consul_datacenter` - String, Name of datacenter